Nonlinear Two-Time-Scale Stochastic Approximation: Convergence and Finite-Time Performance: Main Results

 where we assume that $G$ is Lipschitz continuous with constant $L_{G}>0$.
-In this case, one cannot immediately declare the convergence of $y(t)$ to $0$, unless the asymptotic convergence of $x(t)$ to $H(y(t))$ is guaranteed at a proper rate.
+In this case, one cannot immediately conclude the convergence of $y(t)$, unless the asymptotic convergence of $x(t)$ to $H(y(t))$ is guaranteed at a proper rate.
+Thus, to study the stability of $x(t)$ and $y(t)$ one needs to study their convergences simultaneously.
+One way to achieve this goal is to consider the candidate Lyapunov function $V$, which is an aggregate of $V_{G}$ and $V_{F}$.
+Using this $V$ one can characterize the coupling as well as the convergence of these variables.
+In this paper, we use the following Lyapunov function based on the time-coupling ratio $\beta/\alpha$ between the fast and slow updates

-Based on the observations in Eqs.\ \eqref{ODE:Eq1} and \eqref{ODE:Eq2}, to guarantee the stability of the system \eqref{alg:xy_ODE} one needs to combine the Lyapunov functions $V_{G}$ and $V_{F}$ to characterize the coupling asymptotic behavior of $x(t)$ and $y(t)$ as well as the convergence of individual variables.
-In this paper, we use the following Lyapunov function based on the time-coupling ratio $\beta/\alpha$
+In \cite{Kokotovic_SP1999}, the authors consider a convex combination of $V_{F}$ and $V_{G}$ to study the stability of \eqref{alg:xy_ODE}.
+We find that it is more convenient to use the Lyapunov function above in studying the convergence rates of the two-time-scale stochastic approximation.

-Our settings and analysis in the sequel are established based on this important observation.
+Our settings and analysis in the sequel are established based on the observation explained above.
 Due to the impact of the noise, one cannot in general guarantee that the solutions of the stochastic systems will track the ones of \eqref{alg:xy_ODE}.
-However, under some fairly standard assumptions we show that this goal can be achieved.
+Under some fairly standard assumptions, similar to the ones used in studying the stability of \eqref{alg:xy_ODE}, we establish the asymptotic convergence of $(x_{k},y_{k})$ to $(x^*,y^*)$.
 In addition, we provide a finite-time bound to characterize the rates of this convergence.